presentator/presentator/README.md

 ## Security

-If you discover a security vulnerability within Presentator or its services, please send an e-mail to **support at presentator.io**.
+If you discover a security vulnerability within Presentator or its services, please send an email to **support at presentator.io**.

 All reports will be promptly addressed, and you'll be credited accordingly.